Web3XYZ/Readem/README.md

 # Readem - Role-Agnostic Interactive Content Network

    As an all-in-one, interactive content creation, reading and trading network, Readem aims to bring ownership back to creators and lower the creation barrier to engage a broader population.
+In Readem, audience can read novels with token-rewards; writers can publish their own books with low take-rate, and early audience can potentially earn royalty share by discovery and participate in the bootstrapping and creation process.
+Readem provides to-creator SDKs and interactive book creation toolkit to streamline all the connection between creators and audience.
+With Readem tokenomics, early supporters of books can get access to book content in advance and obtain part of loyalty share by acting as content curators.
+They can also become content creators by building their own interactive stories based on NFTs they are holding and templates provided by Readem.
+For creators, they can get a higher portion of book revenue and secondary sale revenue.

    ![This is an image](https://readem.s3.us-east-2.amazonaws.com/Utils/demo.png)